Metropolitan Stores: Metropolitan Stores incidents

-On October 25, 1960, a massive gas explosion destroyed the building housing the Metropolitan Store at 439 Ouellette Avenue in Windsor, Ontario.
-Ten people were killed and one hundred injured.
+On October 25, 1960, a massive gas explosion destroyed the building housing the Metropolitan at 439 Ouellette Avenue in Windsor, Ontario.
+Ten people were killed and one hundred others were injured.
 The explosion blew out the building's rear wall and the second floor collapsed, trapping employees and customers, many of whom were senior citizens who had been sitting earlier at the lunch counter.
 Hundreds of rescuers, many of them volunteers, scrambled through the rubble searching for the wounded and the dead.
 The furnace was being changed from coal to gas.
 The cause of the explosion was a broken gas line in the basement.
 The main floor blew out, allowing the upper two floors to collapse into the space.
 The plumbing contractor was found at fault for not using proper procedures.
 The building was eventually demolished.
 The 50th anniversary of the event was commemorated by the Windsor Star on October 23, 2010, and was also featured on History Television's Disasters of the Century.

-On July 26, 1976, a fire destroyed the Metropolitan Store at the corner of Royal Road and Saskatchewan Avenue in Portage la Prairie, Manitoba.
+On July 26, 1976, a fire destroyed the Metropolitan at the corner of Royal Road and Saskatchewan Avenue in Portage la Prairie, Manitoba.
 The local Fire Chief was full of praise for his staff's work, as well as the volunteers who helped keep the fire from spreading to adjacent business locations.
 Shortly thereafter, the Metropolitan Store was rebuilt and reopened for business and the new store featured modern fixtures and a larger lunch counter.

-On December 6, 1979, improper furnace conditions at the Metropolitan Store at 80 Rideau Street in downtown Ottawa, Ontario caused toxic gases to accumulate to levels that sent 21 employees to the hospital.
+On December 6, 1979, improper furnace conditions at the Metropolitan on Rideau Street in downtown Ottawa, Ontario caused toxic gases to accumulate to levels that sent 21 employees to the hospital.
 An investigation found that three small doors on a furnace air unit were propped open, allowing carbon monoxide and other poisonous gases to pollute air in the store's main sales area.
 Ottawa Gas Company tests confirmed that carbon monoxide was the cause of the symptoms the victims suffered and that a buildup of carbon in the furnace and in the chimney were a contributing factor.
 A work crew cleaned out the furnace and made repairs to the chimney and the store re-opened later that same evening at 6:00 p.m.